tomwhartung/jmws_accoutrements/doc/ubuntu/specific_hosts/2016-jane/6-https.md

 ##### Step 1.2.1: Comparing the references

-Compare the information in the various references:
+First we do our due diligence and compare the information in the various references:

 ###### (1) digitalocean.com: